Trench Art Shell Casings Value Guide

 Trench art

-These 1914-1918 French brass shell casings represent a poignant intersection of military history and folk art, created by soldiers or civilians during the Great War.
-The intricate lion motifs elevate these pieces from mere battlefield debris to highly collectible examples of wartime ingenuity and craftsmanship.
+These 1914-1918 French brass shell casings represent a poignant intersection of military history and folk art, transformed by soldiers or civilians during the Great War.
+Featuring intricate lion motifs, this specific pair showcases the high level of craftsmanship used to turn discarded battlefield debris into lasting commemorative souvenirs.

 What Is Trench Art Shell Casings Worth?